Using local drives on the compute nodes¶

 Note

-may be present, and may even point to the same
+/scratch should be preferentially used as processing space. /data may be present, and may even point to the same

-should be preferred for new pipelines and procedures.
+physical drive to reduce legacy issues. /scratch should be preferred for new pipelines and procedures.

-settings to facilitate usage of /scratch
+Dynamic $TMPDIR settings to facilitate usage of /scratch¶

 If you are using the updated dotfiles, then you may

-is set dynamically for you, depending on what drive is available to you.
+have already noticed that $TMPDIR is set dynamically for you, depending on what drive is available to you.
 On login

-is used for hosting websites and other
+and file-transfer nodes, your $TMPDIR will be /tmp.
+This is because /data is used for hosting websites and other

-is unavailable to discourage accidental data processing on these nodes.
+data on these nodes, and /scratch is unavailable to discourage accidental data processing on these nodes.
 If you log

-in to a compute node with salloc
+in to a compute node with salloc you should find your $TMPDIR variable automatically updates to /scratch.

 This happens because the updated configuration files have this little section of code to find which directory is

-writeable and update the $TMPDIR
+writeable and update the $TMPDIR on login:

 # Point compilers and System facilities to use the tmpfs for temp files